Skip to main content

 Evolution

-The control framework is under active development.
+The control framework is expected to evolve progressively:

-• mapping controls to identified risks
+• defining controls for identified risks

-• integration with monitoring and audit activities
+• strengthening linkage with monitoring and detection

 Current Maturity